valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 }
 ```

-## Front-end
+## Frontend

-To develop a front-end plugin, the library `@valtimo/plugin` provides several interfaces which a front-end
+To develop a frontend plugin, the library `@valtimo/plugin` provides several interfaces which a frontend
 plugin must conform to, in order to be used in an implementation.

 ### Plugin specification